dmarcotte/idea-handlebars/readme.md

 IDEA-Handlebars adds support for Handlebars templates to IDEs based on the Intellij IDEA platform (IntelliJ IDEA, IDEA Community Edition, RubyMine, PhpStorm, WebStorm, PyCharm, AppCode).

-## _NEW:_ Syntax error highlighting beta
+## _NEW:_ Syntax error highlighting
-* Syntax error highlighting has been implemented!
-Grab [the beta](https://github.com/downloads/dmarcotte/idea-handlebars/idea-handlebars-0.2.beta-1.jar) and update [the pull](https://github.com/dmarcotte/idea-handlebars/pull/5) with your thoughts, and, of course, file any bugs you encounter.
+* Syntax error highlighting has been released!
-    * Intallating:
-        * In Settings->Plugins, disable IDEA-Handlebars (the beta installs along side the released version, which is nice in case you need to toggle back to the release for any reason)
-        * Download [the beta](https://github.com/downloads/dmarcotte/idea-handlebars/idea-handlebars-0.2.beta-1.jar) and in Settings->Plugins, choose "Install plugin from disk..." functionality
-    * Uninstalling:
+    * If you were running the beta, reenable the stable version and **uninstall** the beta as follows:
         * In Settings->Plugins, right-click Handlebars-Beta and choose "Uninstall"
-    * Compatability: will work with build 110.000 and later.
-(If you don't know how to check your IDE's build number, no worries.
-If you try and install, your IDE will tell you if the plugin is not compatable.)

-## Installing the stable version
+## Installing
 * To install the latest release (and get automatic updates), install this plugin using your IDE's plugin manager:
   * In Settings->Plugins, choose "Browse repositories".
 Find "Handlebars" on the list, right-click, and select "Download and Install"

 ## Features
-* Syntax error highlighting (currently in [beta](https://github.com/dmarcotte/idea-handlebars/pull/5))
+* Syntax error highlighting
 * Configurable syntax highlighting
 * Matched mustache pair highlighting
 * Full HTML highlighting, code completion, inspections, formatting and commenting for the HTML content in your Handlebars templates